Spain's Reig Jofre new plant to produce J&J vaccine by end-Q2

-Healthcare & PharmaceuticalsSpain's Reig Jofre new plant to produce J&J vaccine by end-Q2

-Spanish pharmaceutical Reig Jofre (RJFE.MC) said on Thursday that its new plant in Barcelona will start producing the COVID-19 vaccine developed by U.S. company Johnson & Johnson (JNJ.N) by the end of the second quarter.
+MADRID (Reuters) - Spanish pharmaceutical Reig Jofre said on Thursday that its new plant in Barcelona will start producing the COVID-19 vaccine developed by U.S. company Johnson & Johnson by the end of the second quarter.

 The plant, which will allow the company to triple its current capacity to manufacture sterile products this year, will reach full capacity later this year, Reig Jofre said in a statement.